vingerha/ha-gtfs-rt-v2/README.md

 ## Installation (HACS) - Recommended
 0. Have [HACS](https://hacs.xyz/) installed, this will allow you to easily update
 1. Add `https://github.com/mark1foley/ha-gtfs-rt-v2` as a [custom repository](https://hacs.xyz/docs/faq/custom_repositories/) as Type: Integration
-2. Click install under "GTFS-Realtime", restart your instance.
+2. Click install under "GTFS Realtime", then restart your instance for the installation to take effect.

 ## Installation (Manual)
 1. Download this repository as a ZIP (green button, top right) and unzip the archive